mental32/PyBasic/README.md

 ## Issues
- - There is no REPL
  - All integers are longs, if you overflow them you will get unexpected behaviour.
- - Division currently behaves as floor division due to no floating point integers
+ - Division currently behaves as floor division due to no floating point integers.
- - If you get infinite loop, you will have to suspend and kill the process
+ - If you get infinite loop, you will have to suspend and kill the process.

 Enjoy!